berpress/type_python_api_tests/README.md

 # type_python_api_tests
-Python API tests with string typing
+Python API tests with strong typing

 In this repository will use such key libraries/technologies